felipecramos88/centralize/README.md

 ### Processing a Single File:

+This command will process the specified .gro coordinate file:
 ``` tcsh
 ./centralize.tcsh -single file.gro
 ```

-This command will process the specified .gro coordinate file.
+This command will process the specified .xtc trajectory file:
 ``` tcsh
 ./centralize.tcsh -single file.xtc
 ```

-This command will process the specified .xtc trajectory file.

 ### Processing All Files:

+This command will process all .gro or .xtc files in the current directory:

 ``` tcsh
 ./centralize.tcsh -all
 ```

-This command will process all .gro or .xtc files in the current directory.

 ## Notes